 Plan a visit

 College fairs are incredibly helpful, so it's important you make an effort to attend at least one during your high school career.
+You can certainly learn a lot about schools online, but why wouldn't you want to tak the chance you have to talk to school officials in person?
 Take advantage of this great opportunity!